sandstorm12/Footefield/pose_estimation/README.md

 ## TODO

+1. Feature: Use Halpe keypoints to get more accurate SMPL estimations
+1. Feature: Use `local search` to find acceptable depth for the keypoints with no depth
 1. Feature: Introduce triangulation to improve the accuracy of keypoints.
 1. Feature: Create 3D point cloud using the multi-camera depth images.
-1. Feature: Evaluate the accuracy of openpose skeleton detection as well.
+1. ~~Feature: Evaluate the accuracy of openpose skeleton detection as well.~~
 1. Feature: We need explicit tracking of each person.
-1. Feature: Normalize the 3D coordinates
+1. ~~Feature: Normalize the 3D coordinates~~
-1. Feature: Separate the the skeleton extraction from skeleton animation
+1. ~~Feature: Separate the the skeleton extraction from skeleton animation~~

 ## Known issues